-February 2016 took me on a spontaneous and far flung adventure to the remote headwaters of the Orinoco for a truly special and memorable fly fishing experience.
+I was on a spontaneous and far flung adventure to the remote headwaters of the Orinoco for a truly special and memorable fly fishing experience.
 What began as a casual conversation between friends somehow morphed into an expedition into the jungle in search of peacock bass in untouched waters.
 Great people, exotic fish, and a remote, wild setting – how can you ask for more?
-I do believe I have discovered a new obsession, and I will most certainly be back to tangle with these multicolored jungle brutes again.
+I have discovered another obsession, and I will most certainly be back to tangle with these multicolored jungle brutes again.

 Our trip began with handshakes at a small airfield outside Bogota.
 I was met with a warm welcome and big smiles from our pilots, and fishing partners Juan, Karrel, Daniel & Jorge .
 As we hauled our gear to the single engine Kodiak aircraft Karrel went over our flight plan and trip itinerary.
 We would be heading Northeast over the jungle canopy and landing in a field on a tract of private land in the Orinoco river basin just below the border between Colombia and Venezuela.
 A piece of land, my pilot assured me “nobody ever fishes”.
 After landing, we would be taking a small boat to the landowner’s private cottage, which would be our base camp for the next several days.
 I climbed aboard the small rugged plane and as the engines roared to life the exhilaration took hold.
 We were heading on a search and destroy guerrilla mission for the toughest fish in the jungle.